-The key management personnel of the academy trust comprise the Trustees and the senior leadership team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employers national insurance contributions) received by key management personnel for their services to the academy trust was £673,068 (2019: £616,270).
+The key management personnel of the academy trust comprise the Trustees and the senior management team as listed on page 1.
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy trust was £692,468 (2020: £673,068).

-NOTES TO THE FINANCIAL STATEMENTS - CONTINUED FOR THE YEAR ENDED 31 AUGUST 2020
+NOTES TO THE FINANCIAL STATEMENTS - CONTINUED FOR THE YEAR ENDED 31 AUGUST 2021